What is Adaptive Design?

 Tablets such as ipads are clearly for swiping.
 The consumer market is now highly trained in the art of swiping ( from ibook, magazines, blogs, kindles, the list goes on and on) and are happy to look at horizontal swiping as opposed to the traditional forms of web desktop engagement that make users perform vertical scrolling with the mouse, finger and arrow key.
 The tablet market is booming and like with the mobile phone trend, consumers now demand that they view content and engage with this content in a certain fashion.
-If you go against the grain and are unwilling to satisfy these demand, then you can expect user bounce rates to increase which can and will lead to lost sales, revenue and customers.
-Basically you have to give the general public what they want or else they are not going to buy from you.
-The online market is that competitive and users are now that web savvy ( I have seen kids as young as 5 years of age who are absolutely professional tablet browsers), that adaptive web development should now be a part of your marketing strategy.
+If you go against the grain and are unwilling to satisfy these demands, then you can expect user bounce rates to increase which can and will lead to lost sales, revenue and customers.
+Basically, you have to give the general public what they want or else they are not going to buy from you.
+The online market is that competitive and users are now that web-savvy ( I have seen kids as young as 5 years of age who are absolutely professional tablet browsers), that adaptive web development should now be a part of your marketing strategy.

-Make sure you ask your web developer about this as it is a lot easier to do this from the ground up at planning stage than done retrospectively.
+Make sure you ask your web developer about this as it is a lot easier to do this from the ground up at the planning stage than done retrospectively.

 If you are reading this article and are worried about implementing adaptive web design then don’t be.
-In some cases it is only a matter of reducing some of the white areas on the site and reducing the amount of words.
+In some cases, it is only a matter of reducing some of the white areas on the site and reducing the number of words.
 Take away some of the complexity that some websites may have like newsletter sign up areas and keep the tabs to only what is necessary.
 In point of fact, most people want a simple, clean looking design interface for a website and if you go down this path, then the whole adaptive design process for mobiles and tablets just became that much easier for you and your web developer.